 But with that annual fee increase, it now costs just $155 less out of pocket as the Platinum Card® from American Express which has an annual fee of $695 (see rates & fees)…and comes with even more travel perks, whether you're flying Delta or another airline.
 So unless you're chasing the highest levels of Delta elite status and the Reserve card can help you get there, the non-Delta Platinum Card is a much wiser choice.

-You’ll also get a ton of additional credits like up to $100 each year to spend at Sak’s Fifth Avenue, and up to $200 each year to use at Uber or on Uber Eats Food Delivery, up to $200 in Amex airline fee credits, up to $200 toward hotels booked through Amex travel (a minimum two-night stay is required for Hotel collection bookings), an up to $179 annual CLEAR® credit, up to a $240 digital entertainment credit, up to a $300 Equinox gym credit, and more.
+You’ll also get a ton of additional credits like up to $100 each year to spend at Sak’s Fifth Avenue, and up to $200 each year to use at Uber or on Uber Eats Food Delivery, up to $200 in Amex airline fee credits, up to $200 toward hotels booked through Amex travel (a minimum two-night stay is required for Hotel collection bookings), an up to $179 annual CLEAR credit, up to a $240 digital entertainment credit, up to a $300 Equinox gym credit, and more.

 And here's the kicker: The card earns American Express Membership Rewards points, which can be transferred directly into your Delta SkyMiles account.
 They can also be transferred to 20 other airlines and used for other redemptions, making them even more valuable than SkyMiles.

-If it is just free luggage you’re after, you’d be much better holding both the Platinum Card and the Delta SkyMiles® Gold American Express Card to get those free bags.
+If you want to avoid paying baggage fees on Delta, you'd be much better holding both the Platinum Card and the Delta SkyMiles® Gold American Express Card to get those free bags.